xnf/img-background/README.md

-# Web Component - Image Background v.1 α
+# Web Component - Image in the background of a website v.1.1 α

-It places an image in the background of the website and stretches when resized.
+Place a full size image in the background of the website.

 ## Usage